-Compensation Element Fiscal Year 2021 Partial Fiscal Year 2021 Fiscal Year 2022 Summary Compensation Table (SCT) Reported Total Compensation \$ 20,622,413 \$ 6,882,576 \$ 4,075,099 Aggregate SCT Reported Equity Compensation (-) (19,240,000) (5,509,532) (2,901,854) Year-End Fair Value of Awards Granted During the FY & Outstanding (+) 19,240,000 5,730,904 2,290,703 Year-Over-Year Change in Fair Value of Awards Granted During Previous FYs & Outstanding (+/-) 6,296,000 (16,021,350) Year-Over-Year Change in Fair Value of Awards Granted During Previous FYs & Vesting During Covered FY (+/-) (359,730) "Compensation Actually Paid" Determination \$ 20,622,413 \$ 13,399,948 \$ (12,917,132)
+Compensation Element F iscal Year 2021 Partial Fiscal Year 2021 Fiscal Year 2022 Summary Compensation Table (SCT) Reported Total Compensation \$ 20,622,413 \$ 6,882,576 \$ 4,075,099 Aggregate SCT Reported Equity Compensation (-) (19,240,000) (5,509,532) (2,901,854) Year-End Fair Value of Awards Granted During the FY & Outstanding (+) 19,240,000 5,730,904 2,290,703 Year-Over-Year Change in Fair Value of Awards Granted During Previous FYs & Outstanding (+/-) 6,296,000 (16,021,350) Year-Over-Year Change in Fair Value of Awards Granted During Previous FYs & Vesting During Covered FY (+/-) - (359,730) "Compensation Actually Paid" Determination \$ 20,622,413 \$ 13,399,948 \$ (12,917,132)

-The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
+The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the year; (iii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the applicable year.
 The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.

-- (3) The amounts reported represent the average of the amounts reported for the Company's NEOs as a group (excluding our PEO), in the "Total" column of the Summary Compensation Table in each applicable year.
+(3) The amounts reported represent the average of the amounts reported for the Company's NEOs as a group (excluding our PEO), in the "Total" column of the Summary Compensation Table in each applicable year.
 For Fiscal Year 2021 and Partial Fiscal Year 2021, the Company's non-PEO NEOs were Brian Schopfer and Michael Freed.
-For Fiscal Year 2022, the Company's non-PEO NEOs were Brian Schopfer, Michael Freed, Loic Eloy and Michael Rossi. - (4) The amounts reported represent the average "compensation actually paid" to the NEOs other than our PEO as a group, computed in accordance with Item 402(v) of Regulation S-K. The amounts do not reflect the actual average amount of compensation earned by or paid to such NEOs as a group in the applicable year.
+For Fiscal Year 2022, the Company's non-PEO NEOs were Brian Schopfer, Michael Freed, Loic Eloy and Michael Rossi.

+(4) The amounts reported represent the average "compensation actually paid" to the NEOs other than our PEO as a group, computed in accordance with Item 402(v) of Regulation S-K. The amounts do not reflect the actual average amount of compensation earned by or paid to such NEOs as a group in the applicable year.
 In accordance with Item 402(v) of Regulation S-K, the following adjustments were made were made to the average of the amounts reported in the "Total" column of the Summary Compensation Table for the NEOs as a group (excluding our PEO) for each year to determine the compensation actually paid, using the same methodology described above in footnote 2: